abray1978/ConvertDTStoAC3/README.txt

 THIS APPLICATION IS PROVIDED AS IS.
 AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE OR ISSUES THAT IT MAY CAUSE.

-This .NET application was built to allow me to basically convert DTS to AC3 using MKVTOOLNIX, FFMPEG all with SABNZBD.
+This .NET application was built to allow me to basically convert DTS to AC3 using MKVTOOLNIX, FFMPEG all with SABNZBD while on a Windows machine.

-I used the logic from mkvdts2ac3.sh, written by Jake Wharton <jakewharton@gmail.com> & Chris Hoekstra <chris.hoekstra@gmail.com>
+I used the logic from mkvdts2ac3.sh, written by Jake Wharton & Chris Hoekstra.
+Awesome work gents!

 You will need to have FFMPEG, Sed for Windows and MKVTOOLNIX.